 Conflicts can happen only if things are happening at the same time on multiple nodes.
 The simplest way to avoid conflicts is to only ever write to one node or to only ever write to a specific row in a specific way from one specific node at a time.

-This happens naturally in many applications.
-For example, many consumer applications allow data to be changed only by the owning user, such as changing the default billing address on your account.
+This avoidance happens naturally in many applications.
+For example, many consumer applications allow only the owning user to change data, such as changing the default billing address on an account.
 Such data changes seldom have update conflicts.

 You might make a change just before a node goes down, so the change seems to be lost.
 You might then make the same change again, leading to two updates on different nodes.
-When the down node comes back up, it tries to send the older change to other nodes, but it's rejected because the last update of the data is kept.
+When the down node comes back up, it tries to send the older change to other nodes.
+It's rejected because the last update of the data is kept.

-For applications that assign relationships between objects, such as a room
+For applications that assign relationships between objects, such as a room-booking application, applying

 Another technique for ensuring certain types of updates occur only from one specific node is to route different types of transactions through different nodes.
 For example: